What is Saffron?

 The best way to use Saffron is to grind it down with a pestile and mortar into a fine powder.
-Once you have your fine saffron powder, add about 3 tsp of boiling or hot water.
-Let the Saffron water steep for about 10-15 minutes.
+Once you have your fine saffron powder, add about 5 tbsp (2 ounces) of hot or warm water.
+Let the Saffron steep for about 15-30 minutes.
 The hot water accelerates and releases the chemical compounds in Saffron associated with the flavor and aroma.

 From here, you can add the Saffron liquid to your food.
 Using saffron is very simple and requires very little preparation, for best results check with your recipe for how much to use.

 How to Store Saffron?

 Saffron is best stored in an airtight container, preferably in glass or aluminum.
 For long term storage, its best to keep saffron stored in a cool and dry place, away from direct sunlight.
 Keeping your saffron out on the counter will make it susceptible to heat and therefore shorten its shelf life.

 Another common mistake is keeping Saffron stored in the refrigerator.
 Although this is okay for small amounts of Saffron, we don't recommend storing your Saffron in the fridge because condensation will shorten the shelf life.
 Each time you open your bottle of saffron you're allowing for air and moisture to come inside, this adds moisture to your saffron and actually damages it.